 “Ajita had that naivete, like she belonged to a world less perverted than our own.” – Jess Franco

 Where did this enigmatic beauty come from?
 That question has haunted the halls of online fandom since the first paving of the information superhighway.
 If the publicity pieces of the 1970s are to be believed, she was born in New York City in 1950, and was one of America’s biggest sex stars.
 Truth be told, Ajita Wilson was all but unknown in the USA until well into the video age, save for an appearance in a 1981 issue of Jet magazine as a “Beauty of the Week.”
 Even those who knew her best were unsure of her origins.
 Jess Franco suggested in the 2003 documentary SADOMANIAC, that the mysterious star hailed from Ethiopia.
 Online speculation suggests Rio De Janeiro, or elsewhere in South America.
 One particular amusing take on the tale is that Ajita was born in Flint, Michigan, and worked as a firefighter.
 Moving to New York City, the story goes, she began performing as a drag entertainer and prostitute before undergoing surgery to become a woman.

 That’s right.
-It has long been suggested that Ajita Wilson was born a man.
+It has long been suggested that Ajita Wilson was born biologically male.
 In keeping with her enigmatic allure, these rumors didn’t begin to pick up steam until after her death.
 In life she was hailed as the ultimate sex goddess.
 Her image appeared in countless nudie magazines across Europe, and she attained a status on par with other sex stars such as Laura Gemser, particularly in Italy and Greece.